ljlim3/cs1660-wordcount-execution-hadoop/README.md

 *Run the Hadoop MapReduce WordCountApplication on Google Cloud Platform.
 <br />
-*Displaythe time of execution for your application.
+*Display the time of execution for your application.